Apple blames record labels, film studios for high Australian prices

 The three companies were accused of stonewalling the pricing inquiry after they initially declined to send executives to answer questions publicly.
 Adobe and Microsoft had provided written submissions while Apple did not respond at all.

-The committee labeled some of the executives’ answers as “evasive” and greeted others with skepticism.
+The committee labelled some of the executives’ answers as “evasive” and greeted others with skepticism.

 A particular bone of contention was the need for so-called geo-blocking, under which companies prevent Australia-based web users from purchasing products at cheaper rates on U.S. sites.